macaroni-os/macaroni-site/site/content/docs/getting-started.md

 #### Enter in the ISO bootstrap shell

-If there are issues on bootstrap correctly the Macaroni ISOs you can enter in the initrd shell and to recover informations about your system and help us to check what happens.
+If there are issues with bootstrap on the Macaroni ISOs you can enter in the initrd shell in order to recover informations about your system and help us to check what happens.

 To enter in the shell before the probing of the ISO squashfs to debug